Mvwestbury/AncientGenomicsWorkshop25/README.md

 ## Run analyses to infer population structure
 ### PCA (GL and pseudo haploid base call)
 * Make a text file with a list of the bam files you want to use (e.g. Bamlist.txt)
-* Perform genotype likelihood (-GL + -Glf) and pseudohaploid (-doIBS) base calls - This example applies filters I commonly use, **if you want to know what all filters mean they are listed in the .arg file output after running the command or visit the website https://www.popgen.dk/angsd/index.php/ANGSD**
+* Perform genotype likelihood (-GL + -Glf) and pseudohaploid (-doIBS) base calls in ANGSD - This example applies filters I commonly use, **if you want to know what all filters mean they are listed in the .arg file output after running the command or visit the website https://www.popgen.dk/angsd/index.php/ANGSD**

-`angsd -minmapQ 20 -minQ 20 -doCounts 1 -GL 2 -out Croc_0.1x_mInd13 -nThreads 10 -doGlf 2 -doMajorMinor 1 -rmtrans 1 -doMaf 2 -SNP_pval 1e-6 -b Bamlist.txt -rf ../../../Reference_genomes/Crocuta_scaffold1.txt -minmaf 0.05 -skiptriallelic 1 -uniqueonly 1 -minind 13 -dohaplocall 2 -doIBS 2 -minminor 2 -docov 1 -makematrix 1 -ref References/Crocuta/GWHAZPN00000000.genome_HiC.fasta`
+`angsd -minmapQ 20 -minQ 20 -doCounts 1 -GL 2 -out Croc_0.1x_mInd13 -nThreads 10 -doGlf 2 -doMajorMinor 1 -rmtrans 1 -doMaf 2 -SNP_pval 1e-6 -b Bamlist.txt -rf ../../../Reference_genomes/Crocuta_scaffold1.txt -minmaf 0.05 -skiptriallelic 1 -uniqueonly 1 -minind 13 -dohaplocall 2 -doIBS 2 -minminor 2 -docov 1 -makematrix 1 -ref References/Crocuta/GWHAZPN00000000.genome_HiC.fasta -checkbamheaders 0`
+You will get a few outputs of interest, they end in `.ibsMat` `.covMat` and `.beagle.gz`

 **Note:** If you are changing between references/datasets, pay specific attention to the `-rf` (scaffold list) `-ref` (reference fasta) `-b` (bamlist) `-out` (output prefix) parameters